BiscottiBiscottati/IS24-AM11/README.md

 in a digital version.

 You can download the rules here:

-[Codex Naturalis Rules (ENG)](https://studiobombyx.com/en/rules/codex/) [Codex Naturalis Rules (ITA)](https://www.craniocreations.it/storage/media/product_downloads/126/1516/CODEX_ITA_Rules_compressed.pdf)
+[Codex Naturalis Rules (ENG)](https://studiobombyx.com/en/rules/codex/)

+[Codex Naturalis Rules (ITA)](https://www.craniocreations.it/storage/media/product_downloads/126/1516/CODEX_ITA_Rules_compressed.pdf)

 ## Project Structure

 The project is structured as follows:

-- src: contains the source code of the project
+- *src*: contains the source code of the project
-- javadoc: contains the javadoc of the project
+- *javadoc*: contains the javadoc of the project
-- UML: contains the UML class and sequence diagrams of the project
+- *UML*: contains the UML class and sequence diagrams of the project
-- Peer Review: contains the peer review of another team design
+- *Peer Review*: contains the peer review of another team design

 ## How to run the project